-Jim joined Comcast in 1997 as a Sr Director, Public Policy, became Chief Policy Advisor, FCC & Regulatory Policy & Executive Director.
+Jim joined Comcast in 1997 as a Senior Director of Public Policy and quickly became Chief Policy Advisor of FCC & Regulatory Policy, and then Executive Director.
 He represented Comcast before the FCC, Congress, and other federal agencies concerning public policy issues involving cable TV, programming content, and equipment technology, and contributed to earning and building Comcast’s credibility in the eyes of the regulators and the public, especially during key earlier years.
 Serving as liaison to trade associations, he also represented Comcast in a wide range of industry matters and initiatives.
 Jim helped enhance Comcast’s reputation in the industry through leading various teams working on engineering policy issues that had a significant consumer and viewer impact, and helped guide impactful community outreach programs.
 To name just a few of his accomplishments: Jim helped accelerate profits and establish Comcast as the country's largest cable operator through early policy strategy development; led his team to an exceptional run of key victories on major issues before the FCC over a 9-year period; and mitigated potential risk of regulatory rulemakings and legislative hearings.

 His expertise in FCC-related matters was founded at Miami University, Oxford, OH, where he was a Visiting Instructor (1987 – 1990) teaching courses on government and business (and the recipient of numerous awards), and was further strengthened following his appointment as an FCC Industry Economist, Broadcasting/Cable (1990 – 1993), leading a team of attorneys in implementing key provisions of the 1992 Cable Act, and later as Chief Economist on wireless matters.
 Jim received special commendations from Commissioners James H. Quello and Andrew Barrett for his work, and was the principal author of 5 Commission broadcasting/cable rulemakings.
 In the following years (1993 – 1997), he continued to serve as Special Counsel to the two Commissioners, developing policy positions, representing them on policy matters and rulemakings regarding telephone, cable television, and other telecom issues.